DannyGramowski/Bunch-A-Bets/README.md

 A sound effect will also play when you win a hand.
 This optional file must be a .wav or .mp3, and must be no longer than 5 seconds.

 ## Tournament Structure

+> NOTE: Tournament structure may change depending on the number of players.

 The tournament will be broken up into 2 stages: The Trials, and High Noon.